dotnet/docs-maui/docs/platform-integration/device/sensors.md

 The barometer sensor measures the ambient air pressure.
 The data reported by the sensor represents the current air pressure.
 This data is reported the first time you start monitoring the sensor and then each time the pressure changes.

+The `IBarometer` interface provides access to the sensor, and is available through the `Barometer.Default` property.
+Both the `IBarometer` interface and `Barometer` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 To start monitoring the barometer sensor, call the `IBarometer.Start` method. .NET MAUI sends air pressure readings to your app by raising the `IBarometer.ReadingChanged` event.
 Use the `IBarometer.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the barometer with the `IBarometer.IsMonitoring` property, which will be `true` if the barometer is currently being monitored.

 The pressure reading is represented in hectopascals.

-The following code example demonstrates monitoring the barometer for changes.
-The `Barometer.Default` instance would be passed to the `ToggleBarometer` method:
+The following code example demonstrates monitoring the barometer for changes:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="toggle_barometer":::